Michael J. Burns, Ph.D.

 Wrong Michael Burns?
 Looking for Michael Burns, Archives Special Assistant for Jesuit and Catholic Collections, Burns Library?
 If so, click here.

-Over 30 years of experience in product development, basic research, process development and program/product management.
+Over 30 years of experience in program/product management, product development, basic research, and process development.
 I've specialized in start-ups, having been involved with several, three of which had successful exits during my times with them (1 IPO, 2 acquisitions).

 Now back in academia, my present research takes advantage of BC's commitment to Integrated Sciences and encompasses Nanotechnology, Molecular Biology, Neuroscience, & Organismic Biology, as well as traditional Physics.
 We do a mixture of computer simulation, theory, and experimental work.
 My graduate teaching involves mentoring graduate students in pursuit of their PhD's.
 My undergraduate teaching involves teaching courses as well as course & curriculum development.